stressed person reviewing credit card debt bills

 If the account has already gone to collections, slow down before paying anything.
 First, confirm the debt is real, the collector has the right to collect it, and the amount is correct.

 1. Do not panic-pay over the phone.
-Ask for written information first.
+Ask for written validation information first.
 Scammers often pressure people to pay immediately.

 3. Dispute debts you do not recognize.
 If the debt is not yours, the amount is wrong, or the collector cannot verify it, dispute it in writing.